Aliases for SEMA5A Gene

 GeneCards Summary for SEMA5A Gene

-SEMA5A (Sema Domain, Seven Thrombospondin Repeats (Type 1 And Type 1-Like), Transmembrane Domain (TM) And Short Cytoplasmic Domain, (Semaphorin) 5A) is a Protein Coding gene.
-Diseases associated with SEMA5A include cri-du-chat syndrome.
-Among its related pathways are L1CAM interactions and NF-KappaB Family Pathway.
-GO annotations related to this gene include axon guidance receptor activity.
-An important paralog of this gene is SEMA6C.
+SEMA5A (Semaphorin 5A) is a Protein Coding gene.
+Diseases associated with SEMA5A include Cri-Du-Chat Syndrome and Autism.
+Among its related pathways are O-glycosylation of TSR domain-containing proteins and Nanog in Mammalian ESC Pluripotency.
+Gene Ontology (GO) annotations related to this gene include semaphorin receptor binding.
+An important paralog of this gene is SEMA5B.